thatmlopsguy/thatmlopsguy/README.md

 **Kubernetes**, observability, and cross-account infrastructure management, designing highly automated, secure, and scalable platforms that let development teams concentrate on their core product.

-Passionate about **Open Source** and **Developer Experience (DevEx)**, I actively contribute to building scalable internal platforms that remove roadblocks and return teams to productive flow.

 You can find more information about me on my personal site at [thatmlopsguy.github.io](https://thatmlopsguy.github.io).

 ## 📫 Contact